Growing Room offers the following tips for choosing the right early childhood education path for your child:

 - If you are looking for infant care, ask if your child will have a consistent, primary caregiver.

 - Are the classrooms and school clean and safe?
 Are there strict health and safety policies for diapering and hand washing?
-Does the school work with a health care professional who assists with staff training and monitoring?

 - Review the early childhood curriculum.
 Is it appropriate for your child?
 Does it promote the child’s self-esteem?
 Will it prepare your child for Kindergarten?

 - Review parent communication procedures.
 Will you receive a daily note from the teacher telling you about the day (eating and sleeping included)?
 How are your informed about upcoming events?
 Does the school offer periodic parent-teacher conferences?

 - Are the classroom child-to-staff ratios within or lower than the state-approved guidelines?

 - Does the school have security screening at the front entrance, as well as, video monitoring throughout the building and playground?

 - Ask to see a menu.
 Does the menu offer healthy, nutritious meals and snacks?